cswesh/cswesh.github.io/_posts/2022-09-07-markdown-quick-syntax.md

 Types of links

     1. Titles
-        Put the text in box brackets immediately followed by url within Paranthesis To add onhover text, add a space and the description within double quotes next to hyperlink url
+        Put the text in box brackets immediately followed by url within parenthesis To add onhover text, add a space and the description within double quotes next to hyperlink url

         Example: